imarc/handbook/javascript.markdown

 ### Typical Directory Structure

-	/sup
-		/ajax
+	docroot
+		/css
 		/js
 			/lib
-			/plugins
 			/site
 			/sitemanager

-A typical directory structure for a website groups all JavaScript files in the `/sup/js/`.

-The `./js/lib/` folder is used to store JavaScript libraries such as jQuery, Prototype, MooTools, etc.

-Plugins for a library are stored under `./js/plugins/`, such as iMarc’s datepicker, or a jQuery plugin.
-If a plugin has associated files with it, create a folder that is the name of the plugin and store the entire folder under plugins; for example, the modal window plugin ColorBox should have a `/sup/js/plugins/colorbox/` folder that holds its supplemental CSS, images, JS files, etc. It is best to keep the plugin’s default folder structure within the plugin folder, as often times they use relative paths to reach their supplemental files.

-The `./js/site/` and `./js/sitemanager/` folders should contain files specific to the site you are working with.
-Each developer can choose the structure within these folders, be it subfolders that mimic the view path and then JavaScript files that are the names of the view files, or if you want to make a naming convention such as {controller}-{action}.js (ex: `users-add_edit.js`), that has been done in the past as well.
+JavaScript files are typically kept inside the docroot for a given site.

+The `js/lib/` directory contains any third party or library code, such as jQuery and jQuery plugins including those we've written and taken from Framework.imarc.net.
+If a plugin or library has additional files, if possible, those files should be stored in a subdirectory of `js/lib/`, such as `js/lib/colorbox/`.
+Inside one of these subdirectories, it is acceptable to have images or CSS that is part of the plugin or library, to preserve relative paths between the various files.

+The `js/site/` and `js/sitemanager/` directories should contain files specific to the site.

+In general, `js/site/site.js` should contain JavaScript meant to be run on nearly every page on the site.
+For example, JavaScript that's part of the site's navigation.

+It is up to the developer to choose the naming convention for the other JavaScript files, as long as they are consistent.
+An example might be creating subdirectories for each controller and individual files for pages within these directories.
+Another example might be using a naming convention like `{controller}-{action}.js` (ex: `users-add_edit.js`) or picking names based upon the URL of the page the JavaScript will be included on.

-### Naming Files
+### Naming Plugins

-Custom JavaScript files should typically one of two types: the plugin name in lower case lettering followed by `.plugin.js` or the location/action of the view it is being included with.
-Often times it is a good practice to hyphenate between the controller name and the action (`users-list.js`).
-All filenames should be lowercase.
+jQuery plugins we author should follow the following naming conventions:

+* The filename should be in all lowercase.
+* It should end with `.plugin.js`.
+* If you want to include a version number, it should be separated by a dash and come just before `.plugin.js` (ex: `foobar-1.2.plugin.js`.)

 ### Including Files

-Javascript files should be included at the bottom of an HTML document, right before the closing `</body>` tag.
+Unless there is a specific reason to include a JavaScript file sooner, JavaScript files should be included at the bottom of an HTML document, just before the closing `</body>` tag.
+For us, this usually means JavaScript includes should be part of the site's `footer.php`.

-If you have JavaScript that must be included before the body (such as cufón), create a separate fTemplating element such as `header_js`, add those JavaScript includes to it, and place the element within the `<head>`.
+## Closures

+In general, all JavaScript code should be kept in closures.
+This minimizes side effects and unintended interactions between different JavaScript plugins and snippets.

-## jQuery Code Tags
+### jQuery

-iMarc sites that use only jQuery should use the `$` character to represent the jQuery object.
-In no-conflict mode, jQuery objects should use `jQuery` as the instance name.
+In general, we can use jQuery's shorthand for defining a closure that will be called when the document is ready:

 	$(function() {
 		//...
 	});

-If your code requires everything to be loaded on the page first, use `window.load()` instead:
+In some instances, our JavaScript may need to wait until the page has completely loaded.
+To use jQuery to have your closure called on `window.load` instead, use

 	$(window).load(function() {
 		//...
-	});
+	]);

 When creating a plugin, always use a closure to ensure that the plugin will work even when jQuery is in no-conflict mode:

 	;(function($) {

-		$.fn.yourPlugin = function() {
+		$.fn.yourPlugin = function () {
 			return this.each(function() {
 				//...
 			});